 Google Analytics 4 training

 Do you want to keep insight into the performance of your website or app?
 And do you want to be able to spot growth opportunities in your organisation?
-Then it is important to understand how to set up GA4 and understand how to create reports, funnels or dashboards!
-We are happy to be your right hand during the transition to GA4.
+GA4 is an advanced web analytics platform offered by Google.
+It allows you to create reports, funnels or dashboards.
+Learn all about GA4 in our training sessions.

 Google Analytics 4 vs. Google Analytics 3: What are the pros and cons?